-(1) transmission oil filler cap(2) oil check bolt

-- 1. Run the engine for 3 minutes, then shut it off. - 2.
+- (1) transmission oil filler cap (3) sealing washer (2) oil check bolt - 1.
+Run the engine for 3 minutes, then shut it off. - 2.
 Wait 3 minutes after shutting off the engine to allow the oil to properly distribute itself in the clutch and transmission. - 3.
 Support the CRF in an upright position on a level surface. - 4.
-Remove the transmission oil filler cap (1) and oil check bolt (2) from the right crankcase cover.
+Remove the transmission oil filler cap (1), oil check bolt (2) and sealing washer (3) from the right crankcase cover.
 A small amount of oil should flow out of the oil check bolt hole.
 Allow any excess oil to flow out of the oil check bolt hole.

 If no oil flows out of the oil check bolt hole, add oil slowly through the transmission oil filler hole until oil start to flow out of the oil check bolt hole.

-Install the oil check bolt and transmission oil filler cap.
+Tighten the oil check bolt with a new sealing washer and transmission oil filler cap.
 Repeat step 1-4.

-5. After inspection the oil level or adding oil, tighten the oil check bolt to the specified torque:.

-Oil Check Bolt: 7 lbf·ft (10 N·m, 1.0 kgf·m)

-6. Install the transmission oil filler cap securely.
+- 5. After inspection the oil level or adding oil, tighten the oil check bolt to the specified torque:. - Oil Check Bolt: 7 lbf-ft (10 N·m, 1.0 kgf·m) - 6.
+Install the transmission oil filler cap securely.